Start9Labs/documentation/source/getting-started/diy.rst

 Motivation
 ==========

-There are three reasons you might prefer to build your own Embassy instead of purchasing one from us.
+There are four reasons you might prefer to build your own Embassy instead of purchasing one from us.

 #.
 You already have a Raspberry Pi and would like to re-purpose it

 #.
 You live outside the United States and want to save on shipping/duties fees

+#.
+You prefer not to divulge your physical shipping address

 #.
 You just like building things.